peterdorsi/lowendscript/readme.md

 ## After installation

-- MySQL root is given a new password which is located in ~root/.my.cnf.
 - After installing the full set, RAM usage reaches ~40-45MB.
-By default APC configured to use 32MB for caching.
-To reduce ram usage, you may disable APC by moving or deleting the following file - /etc/php5/conf.d/apc.ini
 - I recommend installing Ajenti and/or Webmin to manage your VPS.
-- For security reasons delete, move or password protect "[domain.tld]/public/phpinfo.php" file, which installed automatically on each new site installation.

 ## Credits